 The same goes for the weight.
 It’s roughly between 12 – 70 pounds (5 – 32 kg).
 I know that seems like a vague estimate, but it all depends on the size of the Poodle.

 This breed can come in many different coat colors: solid tan, black, red, or brindle.

 And did you know there are three different types of water-repellent coats?

 - Short and thick

 - Very curly

-The average lifespan on a Boxerdoodle is between 10 – 14 years.
+As mentioned above the average lifespan on a Boxerdoodle is between 10 – 12 years.